Horrific Visions of N'Zoth Guides (BfA 8.3)

 Mad World is a feat of strength that requires players to complete full Faceless Mask runs of both Horrific Visions solo.

 This will grant players the title "the Faceless One", but will be extremely hard to complete.
-We will have a full guide for completing this feat of strength once the patch launches.

 There are 3 Essences that can be obtained from the Horrific Visions (one for each role): Spark of Inspiration (DPS), Strength of the Warden (Tank), and Unwavering Ward (Healer).